 As discussed above, any method used to calculate a settlement amount is imprecise because it requires far more information to determine an accurate estimate than car accident settlement calculators are capable of collecting.
 In addition, similar to criticisms about the arbitrary nature of the multiplier method, there is some distrust regarding car accident settlement calculators due to there being no common system in place to ensure that the amount estimated by one calculator will be anywhere close to the amount generated by a different one.

-Ultimately, the accuracy of a car accident settlement calculator depends upon the information it allows you to provide, the information the calculator uses to estimate different kinds of damage, and its relative ability or lack thereof, to take into account the many particulars associated with your case.
+Ultimately, the accuracy of a car accident settlement calculator depends upon the information it allows you to provide, the information the calculator uses to estimate different kinds of damage, and its relative ability, or lack thereof, to take into account the many particulars associated with your case.
 So while it is not wise to take the amount generated by a calculator as a reliable source, they do help give you a ballpark figure from which you can narrow down to find a more accurate estimate.

 What is the per diem method?

-Another method some personal injury attorneys and insurers use to calculate pain and suffering damages is the per diem or daily rate method.
+Another method some personal injury attorneys and insurers use to calculate pain and suffering damages is the per diem, or daily rate, method.
 Simply put, the per diem method involves generating a monetary amount that you receive every day or week that you suffer from your injuries after an accident.

 Why hire a lawyer to determine what a car accident is worth?

-As we covered in our section on the benefits of hiring a personal injury lawyer, such lawyers are specifically trained to calculate the maximum value of your claim using their professional experience and knowledge.
+As we covered in our section on the benefits of hiring a personal injury lawyer, such attorneys are specifically trained to calculate the maximum value of your claim using their professional experience and knowledge.
 Simply put, when hiring a car accident attorney, you are taking a great deal of the guesswork out of figuring out how much your claim is worth.